-- Vice Chancellor's Authorisations provides information about the designated positions that can approve appointment to a position or termination of employment following probation. - UniSA's induction web page provides the latest induction information and resources. - UniSA's probation web page provides the most recent information about probation for staff. - The applicable industrial instrument outlines the reasonable probation period for staff. - Contact your local PTC Business Partner thorisations) as to nent is confirmed or extended.

-4. Should the staff member's probation need to be extended or employment terminated during probation, contact your local PTC team as soon as practicable.
-Your local PTC profession al will liaise with the PTC Unit to assist you through this process.
+- Vice Chancellor's Authorisations provides information about the designated positions that can approve appointment to a position or termination of employment following probation. - UniSA's induction web page provides the latest induction information and resources. - UniSA's probation web page provides the most recent information about probation for staff. - The applicable industrial instrument outlines the reasonable probation period for staff. - Contact your local Human Resources team - 4.
+Should the staff member's probation need to be extended or employment terminated during probation, contact your local HR team as soon as practicable.
+Your local HR professional will liaise with the HR Unit to assist you through this process.